 Know what to do when your child has a seizure and if a rescue treatment may be needed.

 - Everyone should know basic seizure first aid.
-We call this “care and comfort” first aid.
+It is simple - Stay.
+Safe.
+Side.

 - Some children may have been prescribed a rescue therapy by their doctor in addition to their daily medication.
 Rescue therapies are meant to stop clusters of seizures and prevent seizure emergencies.